kovzol/groebner-solitaire/README.md

 This project is a work-in-progress.
 Currently only four game levels are included.
 The level can be selected by appending `?level=0` or `?level=1`, and so on, to the URL.

-Two languages are supported in the gameplay: English and Hungarian.
-Language selection is possible by appending `&lang=Hungarian` after the level selection.
+Three languages are supported in the gameplay: English, German and Hungarian.
+Language selection is possible by appending e.g. `&lang=German` after the level selection.
 (See more on this at the description of [query string](https://en.wikipedia.org/wiki/Query_string) and [HTTP GET request](https://www.w3schools.com/tags/ref_httpmethods.asp).)

 Author: Zoltán Kovács <zoltan@geogebra.org>

+German translation: Benedek Kovács <kovben2004@gmail.com>